Improved Approximations for Extremal Eigenvalues of Sparse Hamiltonians: Conversion to a Gaussian state

-\end{proof} \paragraph{Gaussian states.} The $\rho$ constructed in \Cref{thm:main} is, in fact, a mixture of Gaussian states.
+The $\rho$ constructed in \Cref{thm:main} is, in fact, a mixture of Gaussian states.
 This is proven in the following lemma.
 This implies the existence of a Gaussian state with at least the same objective as $\rho$.

 \begin{lemma} The state $\rho$ defined in \Cref{eq:state} is a mixture of Gaussian states. \end{lemma} \begin{proof} For each $\Gamma \in S_j$ let $M_{\Gamma}$ be the perfect matching of the operators in $\Gamma$ induced by the lexicographic ordering of $\Gamma$, and let $M$ be a perfect matching of the Majorana operators in $\{c_1, ...c_{2n}\}\setminus \lbrace c_i \mid \exists \Gamma \in S_j \text{ with } i \in \Gamma\rbrace$ induced by the lexicographic ordering.
 Define the following Gaussian state: